How to Crochet Straight Edges Every Time

 Does the pattern specify that the turning chain is not to be counted as a stitch?
 In this instance, ignore the turning chain and place the first stitch of the new row into the very first stitch of the row beneath.
 Do not place any stitches or crochet into the turning chains at the end of each row, and do not count the turning chains when you are counting stitches.

-Keep in mind the only exception to this rule is in rows of single crochet, where you will always chain 1 for the turning chain and it will never count as a stitch.
+Keep in mind that an exception to this rule is in rows of single crochet, where you will always chain 1 for the turning chain and it will never count as a stitch.

 If a pattern doesn’t specify which method to use when crocheting in rows, use whichever of these methods you like best, or even use the method you prefer no matter what is written in the pattern, as long as you stay consistent in your modification!
 I like to count the turning chain as the first stitch, in spite of the fact that there will be a small gap in between the turning chain and the next stitch.
 Many people like to ignore the turning chains, though this will give the edges a slightly “bumpier” look.
 Seaming the edges together or adding a border will minimize the effect of either technique.